Financial aid application process for single, separated or divorced parents

 If either parent is remarried, the remarried parent reports financial information for themself and their spouse.
 This is true even if the new spouse has not adopted the student.
 The CSS Profile requires the entire household’s financial information.

-What if the noncustodial parent cannot or will not submit the application?
+What if the noncustodial parent cannot or will not submit their information?

 CSS Profile colleges do not consider a parent’s unwillingness to participate and submit their information as sufficient reason not to collect this information.
 Non-submission by either parent prevents a college from processing the student’s financial aid application for institutional need-based aid.